mrcoles/readmd/README.md

 *   Converts numbers in ordered lists to properly ascend from one
 *   Idempotent

-### More Examples
+### Command-line Usage

-Read a README.md file from a github project in your terminal:
+Read a README.md file from a github project (in your current directory) in your
+terminal:

-    python readmd.py | less
+    readmd | less

 Convert your own readme into a pretty-printed one width of 80 characters:

-    python readmd.py -w=80 README.md README.md.new
+    readmd -w=80 README.md README.md.new
     mv README.md{.new,}

+Read something from standard in and save it as a file:

+    cat some-file.md | readmd - some-pretty-file.md

 ---